ADHD, Anxiety, And Mental Health: Understanding Their Connections And Comorbidities

 Children and adults who are diagnosed with ADHD can experience difficulties in many areas of life, including at work, school, and in personal relationships.
 Adding to these challenges, people who live with ADHD might also be diagnosed with coexisting mental health conditions such as anxiety disorder, mood disorder, and substance use disorder.

-How can online therapy support those living with both ADHD and anxiety disorder?
+How can online therapy support those living with ADHD, anxiety disorder, and other mental health disorders?

-With online therapy through platforms such as BetterHelp, you can participate in therapy remotely through video call, voice call, or in-app messaging.
+With online therapy through platforms such as BetterHelp, you can participate in therapy remotely through video calls, voice calls, or in-app messaging.
 Research suggests that behavior therapy—whether in person or online—can be a beneficial outlet for adults experiencing symptoms of ADHD and anxiety.

 Cognitive behavioral therapy, for example, is a widely utilized type of talk therapy that can help individuals reframe negative thought patterns, like those that can lead to maladaptive emotions and behaviors related to ADHD and anxiety.